pillowsofwind/pillowsofwind/README.md

 ## Hello World!
 I am Xu Rongwu 👋

-🤖 I am currently a master student focus on various topics regarding NLP, including but not limited to:
+🤖 I am currently a master student focus on various topics regarding NLP and AI, including but not limited to:

 - Evaluation
 - Robustness